 In this review, I’ll be talking about my experience with the new Redmi Note 12 Pro.
 It’s actually pretty much the same as the Redmi Note 12 Pro+, but with 67W fast charging instead of 200W and a 50MP primary camera instead of 200MP.

 And you know what, most people will be perfectly fine with that combo if it means better value for money.
-Starting at just CNY 1,699 (roughly USD 245) in China, the Redmi Note 12 Pro looks like an excellent deal.
+Starting at just NPR 38,999 (roughly USD 295) in Nepal, the Redmi Note 12 Pro looks like an excellent deal.
 In fact, I think this could already be the best value-for-money midrange phone for 2023!
 Period.
-And don’t worry, the Note 12 Pro is launching soon in Nepal as well—most likely in February.

 Redmi Note 12 Pro Review: Specifications